N7BTS/DMR/README.md

 * Added analog APRS functionality through the menus

 # Known Issues
 * If you use APRS and notice that your location as shown in aprs.fi is wrong (in Mongolia), the APRS settings in the radio got messed up and the radio is beaconing a fixed location.
 For unknown reasons, this happens sometimes after updating the codeplug despite following the instructions for setting up the CPS correctly for APRS.
-To fix: in the radio, press Menu->APRS->Upload Beacon->GPS Beacon.
+To fix: in the radio, press **Menu->APRS->Upload Beacon->GPS Beacon.**
-* Some newer radios get a "Band Error" when trying to write this codeplug to the radio.
-Bridgecom has created a [video](https://www.youtube.com/watch?v=yj-AoN1ofGc) explaning this error and how to fix it.
-More information about the error is on their [878 Support Page](https://www.bridgecomsystems.com/pages/anytone-at-d878uv-support-page).
+* Some newer radios get a "Band Error" when trying to write this codeplug to the radio due to some radios now being shipped in MODE 0010.
+This codeplug is written for a radio in MODE 0000.
+To change band mode, you can see instructions on the Bridgecom [878 FAQ Page](https://www.bridgecomsystems.com/pages/at-d878uv-faq).

 # Setup Instructions
 * **New to DMR?
 Important:** Obtain a DMR ID by registering on [Radioid.net](https://radioid.net/register).
 You may do this before you get the radio.
 * Download the **<Date> AT-D878 WECG Codeplug.rdt** file from this website. **AT-D868 users:** instead, download the <Date> AT-D878 WECG Template.dcf file.
 * Download the current Customer Programming Software (CPS) version.
-Scroll in the [Bridgecomm Systems](https://www.bridgecomsystems.com/pages/anytone-at-d878uv-support-page) website and click  the **AT-D878UV CPS, Firmware, and Driver Update 1.16** link which will save as a zip file named **D878UV_V1.16_Official_release**.
-Extract all, and then run the **D878UV_Setup_1.16.exe** file inside the **D878UV V1.16CPS** folder.
+Scroll in the [Bridgecomm Systems](https://www.bridgecomsystems.com/pages/anytone-at-d878uv-support-page) website and click  the **AnyTone UV878 V1.20 CPS, Firmware, and Instructions Download** link which will save as a zip file named V1.20P-20200908T160851Z-001.
+Inside, you should a folder named V1.20P, and inside this folder you will find a zip file named **D878UV V1.20P official release 200908.zip**.
+Extract all, and then run the **D878UV_Setup_1.20P.exe** file inside the **D878UV V1.20P CPS** folder.
 At the end of the installation, launch the **D878UV** program.
 This is the Customer Programming Software (CPS).
-* In the CPS, click **File -> Open...** and then locate and double-click **<Date> AT-D878 WECG Template.rdt** (.dcf for 868 users).
+* In the CPS, click **File -> Open...** and then locate and double-click **<Date> AT-D878 WECG Codeplug.rdt** (.dcf for 868 users).
 * On the left-hand side of the window, click the **+** next to **Digital** to drop down the list, and click **Radio ID List**.
 Double-click the **13153958** and when the pop-up appears, change the **13153958** to your DMR ID, and **ChangeMe** to your call sign.
 Click **Ok**.
 * If you wish to enable APRS functionality, in the menu bar click **Tool -> Options** and then check **GPS** and **APRS**.
 Click **Ok**.
 Double-click **APRS** on the left-hand side of the window, and change **Your Callsign** from **CHANGE** to your callsign.
 You may also change your SSID in this menu, although -7 is standard for a HT.
 **NOTE:** In this template, analog APRS is enabled by switching to the **Analog APRS** zone.
 While in this zone, each channel will beacon your GPS location to 144.39 MHz every 120 seconds.
 You will see a screen pop-up on the radio when the beacon data is being sent.  **_IMPORTANT: Only use the APRS zones when you wish to actively use APRS._** If you have no reason to be beaconing your position (i.e. sitting in your house monitoring all day), you may inadvertently be saturating the APRS frequency.
 However, the APRS zone may prove to be very useful when used as intended.
 For example, you may be monitoring the Mt Constitution VHF Repeater channel in the Analog APRS zone on the A side while monitoring the Lookout Mtn Repeater WASH 1 DMR talkgroup on the B side while hiking in the woods, and your GPS track will be transmitted to the APRS frequency in the background, digipeated, and then uploaded to the internet through iGates.